ivy-net/ivynet-docs/docs/client/clientDocs.md

 ### Monitor metrics

-Ivynet collects node prometheus metrics and sends them to the backend.
+Ivynet collects node Prometheus metrics and sends them to the backend.

 For ivynet to transmit metrics following conditions have to be met:
 - node runs as a docker container
+- node exposes metrics in the Prometheus format
 - node uses the default docker networking mode (bridge)
 - the node port where metrics are served is exposed
 - node entry is present in the `~/.ivynet/ivynet-config.toml` configuration file